logo

 2.4 Problem Solving

 The capacity to detect and address challenges is referred to as problem solving.
 When performing experiments, evaluating data, and providing solutions for their clients, associate scientists frequently apply problem-solving abilities.
-Your problem-solving abilities can assist you in developing new items or processes that are more efficient and effective than existing ones.
+Problem-solving abilities can assist the scientists in developing new items or processes that are more efficient and effective than existing ones.
 It is also necessary to be able to troubleshoot if an experiment does not proceed as intended.

 See other IQ Scores